phalcon-orphanage/docs/pl/reference/volt.rst

 Extensions
 ^^^^^^^^^^
-With extensions the developer has more flexibility to extend the template engine, and override the compilation of ​a specific instruction, change the behavior of an expression or operator, add functions/filters, and more.
+With extensions the developer has more flexibility to extend the template engine, and override the compilation of a specific instruction, change the behavior of an expression or operator, add functions/filters, and more.

 An extension is a class that implements the events triggered by Volt as a method of itself.